 It's always better to be safe than sorry, and insurance policies can sure make you feel well protected.
 However, buying your peace of mind can be quite expensive, so you want to make sure that you're spending money on the right insurance policies.
 Here are insurance policies you should consider forgoing:

-- Trip cancellation: If you can't make it to a flight because something came up at work or a pre-existing medical condition, you won't get your money back if you bought a trip cancellation policy.
-On most of the trip cancellation policies, the reasons that will get you a refund are pretty extreme — you or a family member has to suffer from an illness, injury, death, natural disaster.
+- Trip cancellation: If you can't make it to a flight because something came up at work or due to a preexisting medical condition, you won't get your money back if you bought a trip-cancellation policy.
+On most of the trip-cancellation policies, the reasons that will get you a refund are pretty extreme — you or a family member has to suffer from an illness, injury, death, natural disaster.
 Unless you invested a lot of money in the trip, you might want to skip this policy.

 - Extended warranties: Extended warranties on products are generally something you can do without.
 In fact, you are probably already protected with the manufacturer's warranty or your credit card company.
-Consumer Reports found that appliances generally don't break during their warranty period and if it does break down, the price it takes to repair the product will cost the same as warranty.
+Consumer Reports found that appliances generally don't break during their warranty period, and if the product does break down, the price it takes to repair it will cost the same as warranty.

 - Life insurance for children: Life insurance is meant to provide dependents with financial support when the breadwinner passes away.
-Your children aren't supporting you so this begets the point of this type of life insurance.
+Your children aren't supporting you, so this beats the point of this type of life insurance.

 - Specialty disease insurance: Specialty disease insurance policies like cancer insurance, heart attack insurance, and stroke insurance are unnecessary.
 A comprehensive health insurance plan will cover you if you ever become diagnosed with one of these medical problems.
 Further, it can even nullify some of the benefits distributed by your regular health insurance plan.